 Follow-up blood tests must be done at 3, 6, 12, and 24 months to ensure that the infection is gone.
 Avoid sexual contact when the chancre is present.
 Use condoms until two follow-up tests have shown that the infection has been cured, to reduce the chance of transmitting the infection.

 All sexual partners of the person with syphilis should also be treated.
 Syphilis can spread very easily in the primary and secondary stages.

 Primary and secondary syphilis can be cured if it is diagnosed early and completely treated.

 Although secondary syphilis usually goes away within weeks, in some cases it may last for up to 1 year.
 Without treatment, up to one-third of people will have late complications of syphilis.

-Late syphilis may be permanently disabling, and it may lead to death.
+Tertiary syphilis may be permanently disabling, and it may lead to death.